 Prerequisites

-To have the Matomo JavaScript tracker always use the visitor consent status provided by Osano the following code should be added to the header of each website page beneath the Osano code.
+For the Matomo JavaScript tracker to always use the visitor consent status provided by Osano, add the following code to the header of each website page and insert below the Osano code:

 <script>